Skip to main content

 (ii) Copies of all correspondence received and sent;

-(iv) Documentation of the MCP in which individuals are enrolled, if applicable;
+(iv) Documentation of the MCO in which the individual is enrolled, when applicable;

 (v) Documentation of contacts with or forms provided by the medical provider;